Sometimes working with data is not that easy, sometimes we face complex problems.

 3. For Find and Replace

-Using wildcard characters with find and replace option can do wonders in your data.
+Using wildcard characters with find and replace option can do wonders for your data.

 4. In Conditional Formatting